 - 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on Network, click on IGMP Snooping, and click on Settings. - 3.
-Review the settings.
-Click Apply to save the settings. - Status Click the drop-down list and select Enabled to enable the IGMP snooping feature or Disabled to disable the feature. - Age-Out Timer Enter the amount of time in seconds that you want your switch to wait before it purges an inactive dynamic MAC address. - Querier Status Click the drop-down list and select Enabled to enable the Ouerier Status or Disabled to disable this feature. - Fast Leave Status Click the drop-down list and select Enabled to enable the Fast Leave Status or Disabled to disable this feature - Querier Interval Enter the amount of time you want your switch to send IGMP queries. - Max Response Time- Specifies the maximum time before sending a response report. - Robustness Variable- Enter a variable for the expected packet loss on a subnet.
+Click on Network, click on IGMP Snooping, and click on Settings.

+- Status Click the drop-down list and select Enabled to enable the IGMP snooping feature or Disabled to disable the feature. - Age-Out Timer Enter the amount of time in seconds that you want your switch to wait before it purges an inactive dynamic MAC address. - Querier Status Click the drop-down list and select Enabled to enable the Querier Status or Disabled to disable this feature. - Fast Leave Status Click the drop-down list and select Enabled to enable the Fast Leave Status or Disabled to disable this feature - Querier Interval Enter the amount of time you want your switch to send IGMP queries. - Max Response Time- Specifies the maximum time before sending a response report. - Robustness Variable Enter a variable for the expected packet loss on a subnet.
 The robustness variable should be set to a larger value if higher packet loss is expected. - Last Member Query Interval Set the response time for group queries sent in response to leave messages. - Router Timeout Enter the maximum time duration without router messages before the router timeout.